radgrad/docusaurus2/docs/users/demo/verification.md

 ![](/img/user-guide/demo/verification.png)

 :::tip Demo Dive
-While you could "Request Verification" for the unverified Opportunity, it wouldn't have any immediate affect.
+While you could "Request Verification" for the unverified Opportunity, it wouldn't have any immediate effect.
 To experience the full workflow, you would need to:

 1. Request verification as Dora.
 2. Logout of the system.